 MRG’s intern, Marissa Burik, celebrates Obama’s victory and rediscovers the American Dream.

 Americans grow up learning about the American Dream.
-The American Dream tells us that any person, regardless of gender, color or creed, who works hard and fights for what they want and believe in, has the opportunity to succeed.
+The American Dream tells us that any person, regardless of gender, colour or creed, who works hard and fights for what they want and believe in, has the opportunity to succeed.
 This is one of the many reasons why millions of people from around the world chose to pull up stakes and come to a new place to begin a new life.
 Over the last several years, my faith in the possibility of the American Dream has been greatly reduced.
 It was too easy to look at all the examples of disadvantaged but hard working people failing and smug, under qualified but well connected people succeeding.